marinasundstrom/cmicro-compiler/README.md

 Some thoughts about the code.
 More to be added.

+### To heavy on strings

+I declare a lot of strings in code, and I also manipulate strings.
+Often ending up with the same resulting string but as new object.
+That leads to sometimes unnecessary allocations.

+Remember that Miguel de Icaza once spoke about their Mono C# compiler, and how they didn't deal with string allocations.
+So they shiftet to re-using strings from a pool - "interning".

+The modern Rolsyn C# compiler is far more efficient is this regard.

+### AST

+I could have decoded more in the AST.
+The design is not optimal but at least something.

 ### Parsing expressions

 I think I implemented the [Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) for parsing operator precedence in binary expressions.

 In later compilers, I implemented a [Operator-precedence parser](https://en.wikipedia.org/wiki/Operator-precedence_parser) that was based on the source code for IronPython.
 Though I didn't know the name back then.

-### Overused of interfaces
+### Overuse of interfaces

 In this project, I use interfaces without reason or understanding why.
-Not every class needs an interface.
+Not every class needs an interface, unless you need it - mainly for testing.

+### Lack of unit tests

+There are no unit tests. :(

 ## Repository